 Antiviral medicines do not replace the need to be vaccinated against COVID-19.
-Vaccination remains the best way to keep yourself, and your loved ones, safe from the effects of COVID-19 infection.
+Vaccination remains the best way to keep yourself, and your loved ones, protected against severe COVID-19 infection.

 Some antiviral medications for COVID-19 can be taken orally (by mouth) which means you can take these medicines at home, and don’t have to go to a hospital for treatment.

 Not everyone with COVID-19 will need, or is eligible for antiviral medication.
-These medications are of most benefit to people who are at higher-risk of severe disease, or who are in hospital with severe illness from COVID-19.
+These medications are of most benefit to people who are at higher-risk of severe illness.

 Who is eligible for antiviral medicines?

 Senior Australians and Aboriginal and Torres Strait Islander people

 If you test positive for COVID-19, you may be eligible for antiviral treatments if you are: